Hung Ga, Lam Sai Wing and Army Combatives

 Answer: It is well documented that Wong Fei Hung, Lam Sai Wing (and various other Hung Ga Kyun Masters) taught martial arts in the army.

-To answer the second part of your question, I have selected three useful combat patterns from our Practical Hung Kyun curriculum and have compared them with selected techniques of Western combatives (World War 2 and recent US combatives).
+To answer the second part of your question, I have selected three functional combat patterns from our Practical Hung Kyun curriculum and have compared them with selected techniques of Western combatives (World War 2 and recent US combatives).

 “Straight Palm” (Jing Jeung)

-First picture (left) shows “Straight Palm” (Jing Jeung).
-It is called “Fierce Tiger Pushes the Mountain” (Maang Fu Teui Saan) in the Lam Sai Wing’s “Tiger and Crane Double Form” book, which is in my humble opinion incorrect (and actually not the only one misconception).
+The first picture (left) shows “Straight Palm” (Jing Jeung).
+In Lam Sai Wing’s “Tiger and Crane Double Form” book, it is called “Fierce Tiger Pushes the Mountain” (Maang Fu Teui Saan), which is, in my humble opinion, incorrect (and actually not the only misconception).
 We use another name.

 Why do you think the other hand goes to the waist in the set?